Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Analytical Solution of the Constrained Optimal Control Problem

 The jump conditions of the costates and the Hamiltonian at $\tau_s$ are

 where $\pi_i$ is a constant Langrange multiplier determined so that $v_i(t)-v_{max}= 0$ is satisfied.
-Note that, \eqref{eq:jump_case1_1}-\eqref{eq:jump_case1_3} imply possible discontinuity of the costates and the Lagrangian of the Hamiltonian at $t = \tau_s$.
+Note that, \eqref{eq:jump_case1_1}-\eqref{eq:jump_case1_3} imply possible discontinuity of the costates and the Hamiltonian at $t = \tau_s$.
 The state variables are continuous at $t = \tau_s$.
 From \eqref{eq:jump_case1_3}, we have